 We know that more data leads to more insight and value.
 That's why the Metrics page gives you the power to take a deep dive into your event and user metrics in a format that's easy to read and digest.
 You can even export the metrics for more data goodness. 👍

 ⭐️ Keep in mind, some aspects of the Metrics page can take up to 15 minutes to update.

 To access the metrics, simply click the Metrics tab of your event.
 If you're on the Edit Event page, click the event name in the page breadcrumbs.

-The Metrics page provides a comprehensive dashboard showing what's happening in your event.
+The Metrics page provides a comprehensive data dashboard showing what's happening in your event.
 We know metrics can be difficult to decipher, so we've made it as simple as possible.
 To filter all of the metrics on the page by time and/or Groups, use the two dropdowns above the top-level metrics.